cube2222/jql/README.md

 Here you can see that _array_ passes the whole context given to it to each of its arguments.
 (Remidner: We're using "name" and "population" as elem shortcuts here.)

-Most functions work like this. elem is the "context-cutdowner".
+Most functions work like this.
+Only elem is the "context-cutdowner" so to say.

 TODO: Benchmarks